 14. Compact Beach Blanket – if you’re going to the beach during your shore excursion, this will be very handy and light.

-15. Roll-Up Compression Bags – the hubby used during our Europe trip and I finally gave it a try during our Orlando trip and it’s amazing.
-You can pack more if you vacuum pack your clothes.
+15. Roll-Up Compression Bags – You can pack more if you vacuum pack your clothes.
+Hubby used them during our Europe trip and I finally gave it a try during our Orlando trip and it’s amazing.

 16. Beach chair towel clips – It can get windy at the pool deck.
 Keep your towels in place on your chaise lounge with towel clips.